A. A word to servants.

 O Timothy!
 Guard what was committed to your trust, avoiding the profane and idle babblings and contradictions of what is falsely called knowledge—by professing it some have strayed concerning the faith.
 Grace be with you.
 Amen.

 a.
-O Timothy: Paul repeated a theme often used, challenging Timothy to distinguish between what comes from God (that which was committed to your trust), and what comes from man (vain babblings); and to guard against becoming enamored with what comes from man.
+O Timothy: Paul repeated a theme often used, challenging Timothy to distinguish between what comes from God (that which was committed to your trust), and what comes from man (idle babblings); and to guard against becoming enamored with what comes from man.

 i.
 Paul had confidence in Timothy and he did trust him.
 Yet Paul also knew how great the power of seduction is, and how high the stakes are – so he warned, and warned, and warned again.